By Catherine Crow, Nutritional Therapy Practitioner at Butter Nutrition

 One of the greatest benefits of using gelatin is to help balance our amino acid intake.
 Because collagen makes up approximately 50% of the whole animal, gelatin can be used to help create a more complete protein balance in our diet.
 The standard American diet tends to be very high in muscle meats (such as beef, chicken, lamb and turkey), which when not balanced by other proteins (such as eggs, fish, dairy, shellfish, organ meats) can contribute to inflammation over time (source).

-Gelatin has a unique and very non-inflammatory amino acid profile, primarily consisting of glycine, glutamic acid, proline & alanine.
+Gelatin has a unique and very non-inflammatory amino acid profile, primarily consisting of glycine, glutamic acid, proline, and alanine (tryptophan and several other amino acids are completely missing).
 Although these are non-essential amino acids (meaning your body can make them), many malnourished and over-stressed livers are not able to manufacture all the non-essential amino acids in the amounts demanded by the body.
 The liver needs an abundance of these proteins to keep functioning optimally, particularly to fuel phase 2 detoxification.
 This helps your body “take out the trash” in our toxic world, reducing inflammation!

 Gelatin versus Collagen Hydrolysate